lucatorep/sgRNA_design_scripts/README.md

 The script compares and finds the sgRNA sequences with desired features combining CRISPR-ERA (Liu et al, 2015), Yeast CRISPRi (Smith et al, 2016), and CHOPCHOP (Labun et al, 2019).
-Script available also in the "sgRNA-Donor-Design_Script.pdf" file (with figures embedded in the code).
+Script available also in the "sgRNA-Donor-Design_Script.pdf" file (with descriptions and dataframes embedded in the code).

 Getting started: